mklemmingen/hangman-2/README.md

         from the pool from which it iterates at each loop.
       - if the guess has been incorrect, all index vallues of words where that element has been a part of at whatever position gets yeeted into nothingness.

-the computers "high strategy" is based on how an adult player would make his choices, if he didnt know what words are, and just knows they consist of up to 26 individual letters.
+The computers "high strategy" is based on how an adult player would make his choices, if he didnt know what words are, and just knows they consist of up to 26 individual letters.
 The computer, if the word is in fact in the dictionary, is able to play surprisingly well.

-### See for yourself!
+## See for yourself!

 If you have any tips and tricks on how to improve the code, feel free to message or create a discussion